Azure/k8s-infra/hack/README.md

 1. Install VS Code and the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension (check installation instructions there).
 2. Run the VS Code command (with `Ctrl-Shift-P`): `Remote Containers: Clone Repository in Container Volume...`

-   **Note**: in Windows, it is important to clone directly into a container instead of cloning first and then loading that with the `Remote Containers` extension, as the tooling performs a lot of file I/O and if this is performed against a volume mounted in WSL, then it is unusably slow.
+   **Note**: in Windows, it is important to clone directly into a container instead of cloning first and then loading that with the `Remote Containers` extension, as the tooling performs a lot of file I/O, and if this is performed against a volume mounted in WSL then it is unusably slow.

    To complete the clone:
    1. Select "`GitHub`".